On this page

 Choose the OAuth 2.0 HTTP(S) request and response processing module from the HTTP app and add it to your scenario.
 In the open configuration window, click the Add* button.
 This will bring up a window that allows you to add a new OAuth2 connection.
 In this step, you enter the information that you have found in the documentation.

-After you click the Create a connection button, Integromat will try to establish the connection.
+After you click the Continue button, Integromat will try to establish the connection.
 If you have filled in the correct information, a window will pop up after a few seconds, in which you can authorize Integromat to access the given service via the application you have created.

 After you grant consent, the access tokens will be exchanged in the background automatically.
 If everything is okay, the configuration window will be automatically populated with the newly created connection.
 Set up the URL address of the API endpoint according to the specifications given in the API documentation and specify optional parameters (in our case, we will enter